 In anticipation of the upcoming deadline for LPTV transition, the FVMRD commissioned a TV Translator Committee in 2013, made up of staff and LPTV service users, to look at our system and the potential costs associated with a digital upgrade.
 The committee recommended continuing to maintain the analog system until September 2015 and not invest in a digital upgrade.
-The decision was based on a number of factors including costs, topographical issues that exclude some residents from accessing the service and increased availability of technology and television services that didn't exist in the area in 1988.
+The decision was based on several factors including costs, topographical issues that exclude some residents from accessing the service and increased availability of technology and television services that did not exist in the area in 1988.